Zeeeepa/xyops/docs/api.md

 POST /api/app/update_master_state/v1
 ```

-Update one or more master state values using “dot” property paths in the [State](data.md#state) object.
+Update one or more master state values using "dot" property paths in the [State](data.md#state) object.
 Admin only.
 Useful for toggling system features without a restart (e.g., pausing the scheduler).

 Parameters: